actionml/harness/commands.md

         }
     }

 The `"other"` section or sections are named according to what the Template defines since the engine may use components of it's own choosing.
 For instance one Template may use TensorFlow, another Spark, another Vowpal Wabbit, or a Template may need a new server type that is only used by it.
 For instance The Universal Recommender will need an `"elasticsearch"` section.
-The Template will configure any component that is not part of the minimal subset defined by the Router
+The Template will configure any component that is not part of the minimal subset defined by Harness.

-# The missing Commands

-It **is** possible to take an existing dataset and reuse it with a new Engine.
-This is done by the `harness engine update <engine-id>` command, which changes parameters the engine uses but does not delete the data.
-This only works with Engines of the same type where you are only changing parameters, for example altering the algorithm parameters.
-You cannot create 2 engines that use the same dataset since each may be modifying over the other.

-It **should** be possible to duplicate data to be used with a new engine of the exact same type, possibly differing parameters but is TBD.

-To implement storage of an immutable event stream that can be re-input into a completely new Engine, which has a compatible view of input events, a streaming mechanism can be put in front of the pio-kappa server like Kafka or Flume.

-We will also implement a mechanism to stream raw events to elastic storage like HDFS before it is validated and processed by the Engine.
-This is so parameter changes can be applied throughout the event input or so it can be input into a new Engine with a different algorithm but which has a compatible input event formats and meaning.
+# Input Mirroring and Importing

+Some special events like `$set`, `$unset`, `$delete` may cause mutable database data to be modified as they are received, while user/usage events represent an immutable event stream.
+That is to say sequence matters with input and some state is mutable and some immutable.
+In order to provide for replay of modification of the event stream, we provide mirroring of input events with no validation.
+This is useful if you wanted to change the params for how an engine works and want to re-create it using all past data.

+To accomplish this, you must set up mirroring.
+Then the next input event sent to `/engines/resource-id/events` will be mirrored to a location set in `some-engine.json`.
+Best practice would be to start with mirroring and then turn if off once everything is running correctly since mirroring will save all events and grow without limit, like unrotated server logs.
+HDFS can be used and is recommended for mirroring.

+Simply set `"mirror": "path/to/mirror"` in `some-engine.json`.
+The path can be on the local filesystem or HDFS by specifying the correct URI, such as `"mirror": "hdfs://some-hadoop-master:9000/user/aml/"` a directory named for the engine resource-id will be created and json files will be sent there packaged so time periods are human readable.

+`harness update <resource-id> -d` will delete engine data leaving any previously mirrored data and `harness import <resource-id>` will check for the mirrored files move them, reload all the mirrored data, and leave the previously mirrored files intact.
+This will create 2 identical dataset directories so if the import proceeded correctly you can remove the old data, if there were errors the old events are still there to be used again, nothing is lost, `harness import <resource-id> -f ...` allows you to reimport any event json files including the events of record.

+## Importing and Bootstrapping

+The `harness import` command is also useful when json events have been derived from past history available from other application databases or logs in a bootstrapping operation.